jtheory/1on1s/app/src/content/cats/fine-really/accomplishments-and-learnings.md

 > I'm really happy with how everything's going; both what you're building and the human side.
 > What's your sense of it?
 >
 > Are you keeping track anywhere of your wins?
-If you want, we can try logging them now.
+If you want, we can write out some notes today.
 >
 > It's really useful to be able to look back after a year or so and see what we've done,
 > both what we've created & problems solved, but what new things we're capable of.